Lebanese Christian party offers idea to resolve dispute over new cabinet | Politics

 A party founded by Lebanon's Christian president made a proposal to end a dispute that has blocked the formation of a new cabinet and threatened a French drive to lift the country out of its worst crisis since the 1975-1990 civil war.

+An FPM official said the party had not discussed the idea about distributing ministries with Hezbollah or Amal.
+"We are proposing an exit strategy for those who have stuck up a tree without a ladder," the official told Reuters.
 With the nation buried under a mountain of debt and with its banks paralysed, the finance minister will play a crucial role as Lebanon seeks to restart stalled talks with the International Monetary Fund, one of the first steps on France's roadmap.
-(Writing by Edmund Blair; Editing by Pravin Char)

 ALSO READ